 photo © Uusikaupunki

-Tourism Uusikaupunki & Uusikaupunki Guide
+Tourism Uusikaupunki & Uusikaupunki Travel Guide

-There are six churches in and around Uusikaupunki that are worth visiting, the oldest of which is St. Olaf’s grey stone church in Kalanti village, dating from the 1400s.
+Despite its name, which means ‘new town’ in Finnish, Uusikaupunki is a town rich in history and almost 400 years old having gained its charter in 1617.
+Its age can be measured by the churches here, the newest was built in 1863 and the oldest of which is St. Olaf’s grey stone church in Kalanti village, dating from the 1400s.
 The Old Church of Uusikaupunki, completed in 1629, is one of the more interesting buildings in the town, having a barrel vaulted ceiling decorated in stars.
-The Hidden Church of Putsaari is a small wooden chapel, probably built in the early 17th century, as was the Sacrifice Church of Pyhämaa, which is also wooden and decorated with numerous murals on the interior walls and ceiling.
+The Putsaari Chapel is a small wooden chapel, probably built in the early 17th century, as was the Sacrifice Church of Pyhämaa, which is also wooden and decorated with numerous murals on the interior walls and ceiling.
 The Church of Lokalahti from 1763 is also wooden, with a very interesting steeple and belfry, and the newest church is suitably named The New Church of Pyhämaa, a granite building from 1804 with an altarpiece by Arvid Liljelund.

 The Uusikaupunki Woodwind Festival, or Crusell Week, is an annual internationally recognised festival dedicated to woodwind instruments where musicians from Finland and beyond gather at the end of July and beginning of August for a series of concerts performed in a number of different venues.
-Finally, no visitor to Uusikaupunki should miss out on a visit to the Bonk Center, the only permanent exhibition for non-functioning apparatus which styles itself as a world leader in Third Millennium technologies such as ‘fully Defunctioned Machinery, Cosmic Therapy, Repacking, Advanced Disinformation Systems and Localised Black Holes’!!
+Finally, no visitor to Uusikaupunki should miss out on a visit to the Bonk Museum, the only permanent exhibition for non-functioning apparatus which styles itself as a world leader in Third Millennium technologies such as ‘fully Defunctioned Machinery, Cosmic Therapy, Repacking, Advanced Disinformation Systems and Localised Black Holes’!!